 Can I breastfeed if herpes sores are on the breast or nipple?

-If active herpes sores are on the breast or nipple, mothers are advised not to breastfeed from that breast until the lesions have dried4 5.
-In other words if herpes lesions are anywhere on the breast or nipple where the baby could come into contact with them during feeding, breastfeeding should be suspended from that breast until the lesions dry and heal (Mohrbacher, 2010).
-Breastfeeding can continue on the other breast if there are no lesions on that breast.
+If active herpes sores are on a breast or nipple, mothers are advised not to breastfeed from that breast until the lesions have dried.56 Mohrbacher clarifies that breastfeeding can continue if it is possible to cover all the sores so the baby does not come into any contact with them otherwise breastfeeding could continue on the other breast if there are no lesions on that breast (Mohrbacher, 2020 p731).
 Treatment with antiviral medications may reduce the period of active herpes lesions (Lawrence and Lawrence, 2016).

 Is herpes passed on through breast milk?